Duo with links to Comanchero gang guilty over 'execution' killing of Auckland man and attempted murder of wife

 Police charged three men with murder and attempted murder, two of whom - Fisilau Tapaevalu and Mesui Tufui - were on trial in the High Court at Auckland this month.

-Today, the jury returned its verdicts for the duo, who are cousins.
+Today, the jury returned its unanimous guilty verdicts for the duo, who are cousins.

 Justice Lang discharged the 11 jurors with the thanks of the community.

-He issued both a first strike warning and remanded them in custody until sentencing in August.
+He issued Tapaevalu and Tufui with a first strike warning and remanded them in custody.

 Viliami Taani, also a cousin and a Comanchero member, was described by Yolanda as the "main guy".